Raynetta Mañees

-Raynetta Mañees is an African American romance novelist and entertainer.
+Raynetta Mañees was an African American romance novelist and entertainer.

 Personal life

 Raynetta Mañees was born and raised in Detroit.
 After she graduated from Cass Technical High School, she attended Wayne State University, obtaining a degree in Mass Communication.

 She worked as an executive administrator in the US Federal Government for 28 years before retiring.

-Today, Mañees works as a full-time author.
-Additionally, she owns an online antique and collectible shop called "Raynetta's Romantiques".
+Additionally, she owned an online antique and collectible shop called "Raynetta's Romantiques".

-She is currently living in Michigan and working on her seventh print novel.
+Mañees died in 2023 and was buried in Southfield, Michigan.

 Writing career

 Mañees had published several short stories and newspaper articles before publishing her debut novel, All for Love, in 1996.
-Mañees has published several novels since, all of which have also released as eBooks.
+Mañees published several novels after, all of which have also released as eBooks.